Transformative Power of HRE: Maria Qossayer

 What has been a frustrating moment in your activism?
 How do you get past it?

 I participated in three election campaigns with the civil society, two municipality elections and one parliamentary, all of which we lost.
-I have been truly disappointed after each one, since the same politicians have been in power for years, our economical state is going downhill and the justice system is corrupt.
+I have been truly disappointed after each one since the same politicians have been in power for years, our economic state is going downhill and the justice system is corrupt.
 Nonetheless, the same people get re-elected over and over again.

 The difficult part is getting back up after every campaign that I’ve put hard work, time and dedication into.
 I am still confident that one day the right people will finally lead the country.
 But I am aware that it’s a long process and we need to all work towards getting there.
 Seeing activists who have been fighting for the same causes year after year and looking back at the accomplishments they have completed has given me great inspiration.
 Sometimes, these accomplishments are as simple as getting the word out there, but I still think it is a very important part of the job that really awakens more people about the causes.